jozer-rami/ajna/README.md

    - In the Developer Portal, create an action in the "Incognito Actions" section
    - Use the same action name in `components/VerifyButton.tsx`

-### Background video
+### Background animation
-Place your optimized MP4 file at `public/background.mp4`.
-A placeholder file is included in this repository; replace it with your own video to display it as the home page background.
+Place your optimized SVG file at `public/background.svg`.
+A placeholder file is included in this repository; replace it with your own animation to display it as the home page background.

 View docs: [Docs](https://docs.world.org/)